bixuehujin/blink/docs/en/1-2-installing.md

 ---------------------------

-Before your installation please be sure your PHP version is greater then 5.5, then execute the following command to install Swoole:
+Before your installation please be sure your PHP version is greater then 5.5, then run the following command to install Swoole:

 ```
 $ pecl install swoole
 ```

-Then, execute `php -m | grep swoole` command to make sure `Swoole` installed successfully.
+Then, run `php -m | grep swoole` command to make sure `Swoole` installed successfully.

 2. Install Blink Framework via Composer
 ---------------------------------------